Arie Kouandjio

-Arie Manuel Kouandjio (born April 23, 1992) is a former Cameroonian professional American football guard.
-He played college football at Alabama, and was drafted by the Washington Redskins in the fourth round of the 2015 NFL Draft.
+Arie-Manuel Kouandjio (born April 23, 1992) is a Cameroonian former professional player of American football who was a guard in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the Washington Redskins in the fourth round of the 2015 NFL draft.

 Early life

 Georgette and Jean-Claude Kouandjio, Arie's mother and father, immigrated to the United States from Cameroon in 1998 when he was six years old.

 Kouandjio initially attended High Point High School in Beltsville, Maryland, where he played football for the Eagles program.
 After his sophomore year he was recruited and transferred to DeMatha Catholic High School in Hyattsville, Maryland along with his younger brother Cyrus, where he played football for the Stags program.
 He was a four-star recruit by Rivals.com.
 In February 2010, he committed to the University of Alabama to play college football.

 College career

 Kouandjio was redshirted as a true freshman in 2010.
 As a redshirt freshman in 2011, he played in two games before a knee injury ended his season.
 As a sophomore in 2012, Kouandjio played in 11 of 14 games as a backup.
 He became a starter for the first time as junior in 2013, starting all 13 games.
 Kouandjio returned as a starter his senior year in 2014.
 He started all 14 games and was named a second-team All-American.